developer-kirill-nefodov/nfter/README.md

 `TipJar` takes tips with a note attached and emits an event for each, which is what makes the tip feed a `queryFilter` away instead of an indexer subscription.

-**Two ways in, one session.** A user can sign in with an email and password, or by signing a message with their wallet.
-Both paths end at the same place: a short-lived access token in memory plus an httpOnly refresh cookie, with the session allow-listed in Redis.
+**An account, and the wallet it owns.** Sessions come from email and password: a short-lived access token in memory plus an httpOnly refresh cookie, allow-listed in Redis.
+A wallet is something an account *has* — it is linked to a signed-in user, never a way to become one.
+Every wallet route on the server, the nonce included, refuses an anonymous caller.

-**Sign-In with Ethereum.** The server issues a single-use nonce; the wallet signs an EIP-4361 message containing it; the server verifies the signature, burns the nonce, and mints a session.
+**Sign-In with Ethereum.** Linking proves ownership of the address with EIP-4361: the server issues a single-use nonce, the wallet signs it, the server verifies the signature and burns the nonce.
 The signature stays cryptographically valid forever, so single-use nonces are the only thing standing between a captured message and a replay — the test suite asserts exactly that.

+Disconnecting works in both directions: the address is dropped from the account *and* the site's permission is revoked inside the wallet, so MetaMask stops handing the address back.
+Signing out does the same automatically.

 **Transactions, not just reads.** Claiming a pass and sending a tip both run the full lifecycle: the gas is estimated *before* the wallet opens (so the user can still walk away), then signing,